SoftUni/Programming-Basics-Book-Java-EN/chapter-12-conclusion.md

 ## Developer Skills

-Remember the **[four main groups of skills](chapter-00-preface.md#become-a-developer)** that each programmer must have in order to work in the industry:
+Remember the **[four main groups of skills](chapter-00-preface.md#become-a-developer)** that each programmer must have to work in the industry:
 - Skill #1 – **writing the program code** (20% of programmer's skills) – covered to a large degree by this book, but you must learn additional basic data structures, classes, objects, functions, strings, and other elements of code writing.
 - Skill #2 – **algorithmic thinking** (30% of programmer's skills) – covered partially by this book and developed mostly by solving a large amount of diverse algorithmic problems.
 - Skill #3 – **a fundamental understanding of the profession** (25% of programmer's skills) – acquired for a few years in combination with learning and practice (reading books, watching video lessons, attending courses, and mostly by writing diverse projects in various technological areas).
-- Skill #4 – **programming languages and software technologies** (25% of programmer's skills) – acquired in a long period, by a lot of practice, consistent reading and writing projects.
+- Skill #4 – **programming languages and software technologies** (25% of programmer's skills) – acquired in a long period, by a lot of practice, consistent reading, and writing projects.
 Such knowledge and skills quickly get outdated and need to be updated frequently.
 Good programmers are involved in studying new technologies every day.

 ## This Book is Only The First Step!

 **The present** book on programming basics is just the **first step** in building the skills of a programmer.
 If you were able to solve **all problems**, this means you have **obtained valuable knowledge** in the programming principles with Java on a **basic level**.
-You are about to start **in-depth** studying of programming, and develop **your algorithmic thinking**, and then add **technological knowledge** regarding the Java language and the Java ecosystem (Java EE, Spring, Android, etc.), front-end technologies (HTML, CSS, JavaScript) and many other concepts, technologies and instruments for software development.
+You are about to start **in-depth** studying of programming and develop **your algorithmic thinking**, and then add **technological knowledge** regarding the Java language and the Java ecosystem (Java EE, Spring, Android, etc.), front-end technologies (HTML, CSS, JavaScript), many other concepts, technologies, and instruments for software development.

 If you were **not able** to solve all problems or a large part of them, go back and solve them!
 Remember that **becoming a programmer** requires **a lot of work and effort**.
 This profession is not for lazy people.
 There is no way to learn it unless **you seriously practice** programming for years!